getsetup-io/embed-npm-package/docs/quickstart.md

 ## How to install locally

-1. Save the package to disk locally.
-2. In your project, run `npm install /path/to/package/getsetup-io-embed-1.2.0.tgz`
+In your project, run `npm install @getsetup/embed`
 The next step is to import and configure the package on a couple of pages.

 ### Browsing page